-In an information graph game, there is a finite set of agents that need to make use of information or some technology.
-Some of them have this information, we may think they obtain it from a source, and can share it with those agents connected to them by a relationship which can be represented by an undirected graph.
-Agents that are not connected with an informed agent have to pay a fixed cost of one unit to obtain this information.
+In an information graph situation, there is a finite set of agents that need to make use of an information or some technology that is owned by a source.
+The agents and the source are the nodes of an undirected graph, the information graph, that represents a relationship that allows two adjacent nodes to share information at zero cost.
+Hence, those agents in the same component as the source are informed agents.
+Agents that are not connected with an informed agent have to pay a fixed cost (normalized to 1) to obtain this information either from the source or from an informed agent.
+From this situation, a coalitional cost game can be defined, that will be called the information graph game.
 The cost of a coalition of agents is the minimum cost necessary so that all its agents achieve the information.

-These games are known to have a non-empty core since they are a particular case of minimum cost spanning tree (mcst) games, whose balancedness1 is known from Bird (1976).
-A mcst game is defined similarly from a finite set of nodes together with a source node, connected through a complete graph.
+Information graph games are known to have non-empty cores since they are a particular case of minimum cost spanning tree (mcst) games, which have non-empty cores (Bird, 1976).
+A mcst game is defined similarly from a finite set of agents together with a source that are the set of nodes of a complete weighted graph.
 The non-negative weights on the edges of the graph represent the cost of connecting the two nodes of the edge.
-When the weights only take the values 0 and 1, the mcst game is said to be elementary, and it is an information graph game.
+When the weights only take two different values, say 0 and 1, the mcst game is said to be elementary, and it is an information graph game where the information graph consists of the 0-cost edges of the mcst problem.